Rohini Hattangadi: Television

 Some of her television performances include Vimla Pandey of Mahayagya, the role of a Hindustani classical singer in Yeh Kahaan Aa Gaye Hum, a committed social worker in Intehaan and the unlettered and harassed Sakkubai in Hindustani.

-Hattangadi played lead roles in the Marathi serials Char Divas Sasuche and Vahinisaheb and on ETV Marathi and Zee Marathi, respectively.
-She has played a parallel lead role in Marathi serial Honar Sun Me Hya Gharchi on Zee Marathi.
+Hattangadi played lead roles in the Marathi serials Char Divas Sasuche and Vahinisaheb on ETV Marathi and Zee Marathi, respectively.
+She has played a parallel lead role in Marathi serial Honar Soon Mi Hya Gharchi on Zee Marathi.
 She played the lead role in a series on politics in India, where she played the leader of a major political party.
 In Hindi, She played the role of an actress in Ghar Ki Lakshmi Betiyann as Gayatri Baa.
 Over the years, she has been seen in a number of TV serials including Mahayagya, Thoda Hai Thode Ki Zaroorat Hai, Teache, Maayke Se Bandhi Dor and more.
 She played a special appearance in Chhal — Sheh Aur Maat, which aired in the TV channel Colors TV.
 She played a mother-in-law in Tuza Maza Breakup.
 She is also seen as Kashibai in the Marathi serial Swamini produced by Viren Pradhan on Colors Marathi.

+Web series

+In 2022, Rohini Hattangadi portrayed Kasturba Gandhi in the Gujarati web series Kalyanmurti Shrimadji Ni Jivangatha, alongside Deepak Antani, who played Mahatma Gandhi.
+The series was released on the 1 OTT YouTube channel.